The Five Senses Worksheets

 God created this wonderful world and He gave us senses to experience his bounties.
-Explore these five senses worksheets recommended for kindergarten, grade 1 and grade 2, featuring vibrant charts and a multitude of exercises and activities like cut and paste, significance of sight, hear, smell, taste, and touch, matching the senses to their functions, picture worksheets to circle things that can be experienced by a particular sense, and the list goes on...
+Explore these printable five senses worksheets recommended for kindergarten, grade 1 and grade 2, featuring vibrant charts and a multitude of exercises and activities like cut and paste, significance of sight, hear, smell, taste, and touch, matching the senses to their functions, picture worksheets to circle things that can be experienced by a particular sense, and the list goes on...
+Explore some of these worksheets for free!

 Conduct an interactive discussion to introduce the five sense organs.
 Follow up by using the show and tell, five senses charts to assist kids of kindergarten in relating the pictures to their body organs.